|My Favourite Planet > English > Europe > Greece > Macedonia > Stageira & Olympiada|

-Herodotus, The Histories, Book VI, chapter 44.
+Herodotus, The Histories, Book 6, chapter 44, sections 2-3.
+Translation by A. D. Godley.
+Harvard University Press, 1920.
 At Perseus Digital Library.

 * Northern Greece is still subject all year round to sudden violent storms, brought from the Balkan mountains to the north, and reaching as far south as Thessaly.
 In February 2012 the coast around the Strymonic Gulf was hit by storms and enormous waves which caused damage to several villages.

 See also comments on the climate of northern Greece at The Cheshire Cat Blog:

 In other translations of this passage by Herodotus, the "wild beasts" around the coast of Athos are called "monsters" (George Rawlinson), "sea monsters" (G. C. Macaulay, 3rd edition, 1914) or even specifically named as "sharks that infest the sea around Mount Athos" (Robin Waterfield, Oxford University Press, 1998).
 Although sharks appear to be the only possible candidates for the "sea monsters" in the northern Aegean, it seems unlikely that there would have been sufficient numbers in the stormy sea to have killed scores or even hundreds of men.
 I have often seen dolphins along this coast, but never a shark, nor have I heard mention of anybody seeing one.
 Perhaps they were much more common in antiquity.